Archaeology is a race against time. We use LiDAR & Dual-Frequency GPR to unearth history before it is lost forever.

 "Wasting time in the wrong areas"

-Our research with Dr. James McGrath-Seegmiller proved that guesswork isn't just slow—it's dangerous.
+We emailed 300+ professionals across 4 countries.
+5 wrote back.
+Each one changed our drone — from sensor choice to frame material to power source.
+Our research with Dr. James McGrath-Seegmiller proved that guesswork isn't just slow — it's dangerous.
 When archaeologists dig "blind," it triggers a cascade of failures:

 Blind digging destroys fragile history before it can ever be mapped or protected.